Fleas in Dogs

 • Visible evidence of fleas scurrying about, particularly in warm areas (between legs and on the belly)

-• Copper colored specks of flea dirt (flea feces to be exact).
-If you put the specks on a wet paper towel they will turn red; this is digested blood
+• Dark specks of flea feces (f you put them on a wet paper towel they will turn red due to the digested blood)

-• Pale gums, for example, puppies with a severe infestation can become anemic from loss of blood
+• Pale gums (puppies with a severe infestation can become anemic from loss of blood)

 Causes of Fleas in Dogs

-• Squirrels, rodents, cats, and dogs can drop fleas on the ground, which in turn can jump on your pet
+Squirrels, rodents, cats, and dogs can drop fleas on the ground, which in turn can jump on your pet.
+Mice that may make their way into the house can bring in fleas.
+Dog runs, dog houses, and kennels can also all harbor fleas.

 Diagnosis of Fleas in Dogs

-The veterinarian may choose to do skin testing to eliminate other causes of itching, and to confirm if your pet has flea allergic dermatitis as well.
+They may also choose to do skin testing to eliminate other causes of itching, and to confirm if your pet has flea allergic dermatitis as well.

 Treatment of Fleas in Dogs